 By due process complaint notice dated May 10, 2016, the parents alleged all of the claims set forth in their amended federal complaint against the district, incorporating them by reference (Exs.
-1; 2).3 The parents claimed that the district failed to offer the student a free appropriate public education (FAPE) and asserted that the student was unlawfully denied placement in the district (id. at p.
+1; 2).
+The parents claimed that the district failed to offer the student a free appropriate public education (FAPE) and asserted that the student was unlawfully denied placement in the district (id. at p.
 1).
 As relief, the parents requested that the district accept and enroll the student and provide him with a FAPE (id. at p.
 2).
 In a letter to the parents dated May 12, 2016, counsel for the district advised the parents that the district was not a proper party and that the student should be referred to the sending school district's CSE to develop a program for the student for the 2016-17 school year (Ex.
 3 at p.
 1).
-Counsel for the district opined that the district to participate in the meeting (id. at p.
-1-3).
-Counsel for the district further advised the parents to withdraw their due process complaint notice and proceed against the sending school district (id. at p.
-2-3).
+Counsel for the district opined that the district was not required to develop an IEP for the student and that the sending school district should convene a CSE to develop an IEP for the 2016-17 school year and could invite the district to participate in the meeting (id. at pp. 1-3).
+Counsel for the district further advised the parents to withdraw their due process complaint notice and proceed against the sending school district (id. at pp. 2-3).

-3 The parents submitted two documents requesting an impartial hearing; one titled "due process complaint notice," the other titled "due process complaint seeking impartial hearing" (Exs.
+&lt;sup>3 The parents submitted two documents requesting an impartial hearing; one titled "due process complaint notice," the other titled "due process complaint seeking impartial hearing" (Exs.
 1; 2).
 The documents are essentially identical, and attached to both as exhibits were the amended federal complaint and their opposition to the district's motion to dismiss their complaint (Exs.
 1A; 1B; 2A; 2B).
 The amended complaint, as relevant here, asserted that the district violated the IDEA by refusing to develop a program for the student (Ex.
 1A at pp. 15-17).